-After the engine is started, the engine oil level warning light should go off if the oil level is sufficient.
+After the engine is started, the engine oil pressure warning light should go off.

-If the oil level warning light flickers or remains on even if the oil level is correct, immediately turn the engine off and have a Yamaha dealer check the vehicle.
+If the oil pressure warning light flickers or remains on even if the oil level is correct, immediately turn the engine off and have a Yamaha dealer check the vehicle.

-- Turn the engine off, wait a few minutes until the oil settles, and then check the oil level and correct it if necessary. - 12.
-Install the cowling.
+Turn the engine off, wait a few minutes until the oil settles, and then check the oil level and correct it if necessary.